16 Spritz Cocktails: Recipes and Tips

 - Garnish with a slice of lime

-13. White Wine Spritz
+13. White Wine Spritzer

-A super-easy, low-sugar cocktail to make when you’re in a rush and not too keen on using a whole bunch of ingredients.
+The White Wine Spritzer may skip the traditional aperitif addition, but its bubbly nature still places it firmly in the spritz family.
+It’s a super-easy, low-sugar cocktail to make when you’re in a rush and not too keen on using a whole bunch of ingredients.
 The White Wine Spritzer is also a top choice among those who lunch for a reason ― it’s light, delicious, and simple to pour.

 Ingredients